kkr202mlds/Achievement__Now/Responsive Web Design Certification/Notes.md

 - Large text and braille keyboards are tools that empower people with visual disabilities.
 - A **trackball** is a stationary pointing device that consists of a large, movable ball within a socket.
 It also includes additional buttons for clicking and performing other functions.
 - A **joystick** is a pointing device primarily designed for games and certain industrial applications like machinery control. arthritis and carpal tunnel syndrome.
 It consists of a lever that pivots up, down, left, and right, and often includes additional buttons for various actions.
 - A **touchpad** is a flat, touch-sensitive device built into laptops and some keyboards.
-It allows users to control the cursor on the screen by sliding their fingers across its surface. arthritis and joint pain
+It allows users to control the cursor on the screen by sliding their fingers across its surface. arthritis and joint pain.
+- **Screen magnifiers** are tools that help people with low vision and other visual impairments better access digital content and the web enlarge the display by more than 200%.
+- - software developers need to make their digital products accessible to people with low vision.
+- - ZoomText for Windows.
+- - ClaroView for both macOS and Windows.
+- - iZoom for Windows.
+- - Zoomify - Screen Magnifier for macOS.
+- - LunarPlus for Windows.
+- - Loupe for macOS.
+- Voice recognition software helps people with disabilities interact with computers and other digital devices.
+- voice recognition tools let people with disabilities use their voice to pass commands to perform various tasks instead of using traditional input devices like keyboards and mice.
+This includes writing emails and other documents, surfing the net, and controlling smart home devices.
+- People with visual impairments, including those with low-vision or blindness.
+- Individuals with mobility impairments, such as limited use of hands and arms or conditions like arthritis and carpal tunnel syndrome.
+- Those recovering from hand or arm injuries.
+- Individuals with cognitive disorders, like memory issues or attention deficit disorders.
+- Elderly individuals who might find it easier to use voice commands.
+- Voice Control for macOS/iOS.
+- Voice Access for Android.
+- Windows Speech Recognition for Windows (Voice Access).
+- Dragon by Nuance for Windows.